Partial regression and partial residual plots

 • Not as good at depicting the amount of variability explained by the predictor (given everything else in the model).

-• Easy to generalize to other regression models (see visreg package on Canvas)
+• Easy to generalize to regression models with polynomials/splines and other types of regression models

 Component + residual plot